Gonzales-K/crossing_mulholland/README.md

         - Cart (icon)
         - Socials (icons)
     Homepage will feature:
         - Hero section with background image.
-Foreground will be the company name.
+Foreground will be the company name. (complete)
         - Gallery section with images of items
             # These will navigate to the detail page for the item on click
     Collection Pages
-        - Will have a header section for the title
+        - Will have a section for the title
         - Will have a gallery section for the featured items
         - Each item will display it's name and price with options to view details or add to cart Item Detail Pages